nogibjj/song3/README.md

-# song3
-Individual Project 3 (Data Engineering Systems)
+# Individual Project 3 (Data Engineering Systems)

+Project #3: SQL [General]

+Generate a script that queries a database: MySQL, Sqlite, Spark or a cloud system.
+The query should be something useful to the user and be portfolio worthy.